📌 Note: Tag sharing is available on our Enterprise plan. For more information please see our pricing page.

 Phone number fields: phone number, work phone number, mobile number, fax number

 Address fields: home address, registered address, mailing address, work address, billing address, user-submitted address

-📌 The logic used with imports is also used in tag sharing.
+📌 Note: The logic used with imports is also used in tag sharing.
 This means that when an address is updated in one nation, it will be updated in the other nation.
 This is true regardless of what choice the receiving nation has made regarding how it will accept data.

 Voter fields synced when both nations have voters enabled: Voter GUID, is party member, is absentee voter, is active voter, is permanent absentee voter, NationBuilder precinct ID, NationBuilder precinct code, NationBuilder precinct name